matterholt/epicReact/reactFundamentals/notes.md

 2. To work with Rect will need to load 2 script files.
 One responsible in creating the elements added to the DOM and the second is adding the elements to the DOM (append)

-    - React supports native and VR and web

     - JSX is syntactic sugar for calling

       ```js